Chapter 22:

 "Is something wrong?"

 "Screw them!"
 Ren blurted out, waving her hand as if to dismiss all of it.
-"People suck too much to give that kind of credit to.
-They don't know what's going on in your life, so their thoughts are useless."
+"People suck.
+They don't know what's going on in other people's lives."

-Sota was surprised at her sudden curt demeanor.
-He had not yet experienced Ren's darker thoughts.
-Their interactions were mostly limited to Ren's high-energy, upbeat side.
+Sota was surprised at her how curt her response was.
+He had always experienced Ren as the bubbly one - not the blunt and cynical type.
 It was surprising to hear something like that come out of Ren's mouth.

 "You can say that again..."

-It was a dark tone, but the two laughed nonetheless.
+It was dark, but the two laughed nonetheless.
 While the reality may have been grim, they were able to share that grimness with each other.
-For both of them, it meant the world to have someone to talk to that understood the same viewpoint.
+It meant a lot to have someone to talk to that understood the viewpoint.

 "Must be a bad omen," Sota chuckled.